probcomp/Venturecxx/README.md

 Developing Venture
 ==================

-You can build a local version of the refence manual from the `refman/` directory.
+You can build a local version of the reference manual from the `refman/` directory.
 This requires Sphinx; see instructions in the README there.

 The interesting parts of the code are: